Folie à Deux (album): Citizens for Our Betterment and Welcome to the New Administration

 A viral campaign was launched by Pete Wentz on August 18, 2008, to promote the album.
 It was inspired by George Orwell's novel Nineteen Eighty-Four (1949), and the autocratic, overbearing Big Brother organization.

 The campaign started when the website for Wentz's Decaydance Records label was supposedly "hacked" by an organization called "Citizens for Our Betterment" (CFOB).
 Clues were left in links and images on the website, and Wentz left clues on his personal blog.
 On August 19, Wentz' wife Ashlee Simpson was seen carrying a pamphlet for the organization, raising suspicion and sparking many rumors online.
 In the days that followed, new posts appeared on the Citizens For Our Betterment website and Wentz continued to blog, at times referring to November 4, the same day as the 2008 U.S. presidential election.
 Meanwhile, another band, Copeland, launched its own viral campaign.
-As part of it, Copeland launched a similarly named site, CitizensFourOurBetterment.com, and spread links through various Fall Out Boy fan blogs to attract more people to the new website.
+As part of it, Copeland launched a similarly named site, CitizensForOurBetterment.com, and spread links through various Fall Out Boy fan blogs to attract more people to the new website.